-The first week of the ourrent University session has ended, and it is safe to say a more prosperous beginning has never attended the same week of any past academic year.
-Attention already has been called through the columns of the NEWS to the painetaking and extensive preparation made by the larged scope of the University's work it is now to be added that all the ad" ditional accommodation will be taxed to the utmost capacity to provide for the students in attendance.
+The first week of the current University session has ended, and it is safe to say a more prosperous beginning has never attended the same week of any past academic year.
+Attention siready has been called through the columns of the NEWS to the painstaking and extensive preparation made by the and the most harmonious spirit chararged scope of the University's work it is now to be added that all the ad ditional accommodation will be taxed to the utmost capacity to provide for the students in attendance.
 The registration at present exceeds that of any previous year, grade for grade. week preceding the last was devoted to the examination of applicants for admission, and though the strictest of tests have been applied, and many candidates have been rejected, the first registration day witnessed the enrollment of over 250 new students; others have been admitted since, and these, together with such of the old students as have already re-regis-tered, make a present attendance of over 450 qualified students.
 The registration of former students has not yet been perfected, preference being given to new applicants who know little or nothing of the plan of organization, and when all reports are com-pleted the total will be far greater than the numbers above given.

-But the gratifying which all friends of the institution feel in the evidences of its growth and its promise of future prosperity is based less on the numbers than on the grade of scholarship of the students.
-Most of those now admitted for the first time are regular graduates of accredited schools; they enter with no con-ditions of unfulfilled requirements behind them, and they start upon their advanced courses of study under the most favorable auspices.
+But the gratifying estimation which all friends of the institution feel in the evidences of its growth and its promise of future prosperity is based less on the numbers than on the grade of echolarship of the students.
+Most of those now admitted for the first time are regular graduates of accredited achools: they enter with no con-ditions of unfulfilled requirements behind them, and they start upon their advanced courses of study under the most favorable auspices.
 A high degree of harmony has been estab-lished between the secondary schools and the University, so that graduates from the former are able to continue their studies in the State institution of higher instruction without break or bindrance.
-This is true of students who hall from the well-established denominational schools, as of those whose primary and secondary training have been received in the lower grades of the public school system.
-Among the agriedited schools, whose courses of study cover all the entrance requirements to the collegiate work of the University, and whose graduates are admitted to the higher therefore courses without examination are: Balt Lake City High School, Ogden High School, Brigham Young College, Logan, Brigham Young Aoademy, Provo, Collegiate Institute, Salt Lake College, Latter-day Saints' College, and Rowland Hall, of Salt Lake City.
+This is true of students who hall from the well-established denominational achools, as of those whose primary and secondary training have been received in the lower grades of the public school system.
+Among the accredited echools, whose courses of study cover all the entrance requiremente to the collegiate work of the University, and whose graduates are therefore admitted to the bigher courses without examination are: Lake City High School, Ogden High School, Brigham Young College, Lo-gan, Brigham Young Academy, Provo, Collegiate Institute, Balt Lake College, Latter-day Bainte' College, and Rowland Hall, of Salt, Lake Oity.

-The Normal School of Utah, which is made by law an integral part of the University, has received an extraordinarity large influx of students, and this in spite of the extension of the courses and of increased requirements for graduation.
-In the place of the three years course of normal training beretofore maintained, four years' work will now be requisite for graduation; and although this change in courses could not in justice be forced upon students already registered and in full standing in the older, shorter, course, most of the old three year candidates pressed their applications to be allowed to change to the four years curriculum.
-The enlarged and thoroughly equipped training school maintained through the courteous co-operation of the city board of education is a most valuable addition to the University facilities, and the most harmonious spirit characterizes the work of this, as that of other departments of the institution.
+The Normal School of Utab, which is made by law au integral part of the University, has received an extraordinarily large influx of students, and this in spite of the extension of the courses and of increased requirements for graduation.
+In the place of the three years course of normal training heretofore maintained, four years work will now be requisite for graduation; and although this change in courses could not in justice be forced upon students already registered and in full standing in the older, shorter, course, most of the old three year candidates have pressed their applications to be allowed to change to the four years curriculum.
+The enlarged and thoroughly equipped training echool maintained 1brong b the courteous co-operation of the city board of education is a most valuable addition to the University facilities, acterizes the work of thie, as that of other departments of the institution.